 If rent.com.au thought everyone would pay the loan back within 21 days, this probably wouldn't be financially viable (other than as a marketing exercise) for them.
 Before you sign up, think about how much the loan is realistically going to cost you in a few different scenarios.
 First, if you can pay it off within the 21 days as intended.
 Second, if you can only pay half of it back and it converts into a regular bond loan for another 6 months.
 Lastly, if your plans to pay it back early fall through entirely, and you just make the minimum payments over 12 months.
 At $2000 rentbond doesn't attract an interest charge, only monthly fees - but that's ultimately just semantics.
-As we did on previous blog posts we've calculated the effective interest rate, representing all the costs.
+As we did on previous blog posts we've calculated the comparison rate which includes all the costs.

 ||You pay it all back in 21 days

 ||You pay half back in 21 days and the other half over 6 months

 ||You pay the minimum payments over 12 months

 *These figures are indicative only, and do depend on the exact repayment schedule.